Protecting Your Home & Pets Against Fleas

 Keep your trash stored in sealed containers and keep those containers clean.

 Don't feed wild animals.
-They may be cute and fun to watch, they can bring fleas and other parasites into your yard.
+They may be cute and fun to watch, but they can bring fleas and other parasites into your yard.

 If you have a dog, consider creating a fenced-in play area.
 This will resist wildlife entry into those outside recreation areas and help keep your dog from exploring locations on your property where questing fleas are waiting for a host.

 If you're dealing with a flea infestation and you are in our Illinois service area, let the friendly and experienced pest professionals at Quik-Kill help you get your home back to being free of fleas!
+Reach out to us today!